ryantseng24/xcwaapdemoguide_tw/README.rst

 ##########################################
 1. Once you started the UDF deployment, a workflow was triggered to create a user account for you in the `f5-sales-demo` tenant.
 You should have received an email requesting you to set your password for this account.
 Follow those instructions in the email to set a password for your account.

-    > **Note:** If you already have an account in the `f5-sales-demo` XC tenant, you can simply log in with your existing credentials.

 1. If you are prompted for an XC domain, enter `f5-sales-demo` and click **Next**.

 .. figure:: assets/xc-domain.png